AVGP/forrest/README.md

 # Walkthrough

-Say we have two servers:
+Say we have three servers:

 name | private IP | packages
 --- | --- | ---